Merged amplitude encoding for Chebyshev quantum Kolmogorov--Arnold networks: trading qubits for circuit executions: Discussion

-Fourth, the total gate count per forward pass is comparable between merged and sequential approaches (Sec.~\ref{sec:resource}), so the practical value of the $n$-fold circuit execution reduction [Eq.~\eqref{eq:circuit_reduction}] depends on hardware-specific costs (state preparation overhead, measurement latency) that we have not benchmarked.
+Fourth, the total gate count per forward pass is comparable between merged and sequential approaches (Sec.~\ref{sec:resource}), so the practical value of the $n$-fold circuit execution reduction [Eq.~\eqref{eq:circuit_reduction}] depends on hardware-specific costs that we have not benchmarked.
+In particular, amplitude state preparation for the merged vector ($n(d+1)$ components) requires $O(nd)$ CNOT gates per execution~\cite{Shende2006}, compared to $O(d)$ for each sequential execution.
+If per-circuit overhead (job scheduling, classical control, readout) dominates, the merged approach offers a wall-clock advantage; if gate-level noise or circuit depth is the bottleneck, the advantage may be negated.
+We have not measured wall-clock times in simulation because statevector simulation cost scales differently from hardware execution cost; a meaningful wall-clock comparison would require benchmarking on actual quantum hardware or calibrated hardware emulators.